FIRST-Tech-Challenge/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 These conventions are described (in detail) in the sample_conventions.md file in this folder.

-To summarize: A range of different samples classes will reside in the java/external/samples.
+To summarize: A range of different sample classes will reside in the java/external/samples.
-The class names will follow a naming convention which indicates the purpose of each class.
+The class names will follow a naming convention that indicates the purpose of each class.
 The prefix of the name will be one of the following:

 Basic:  	This is a minimally functional OpMode used to illustrate the skeleton/structure
             of a particular style of OpMode.
-These are bare bones examples.
+These are bare-bones examples.

 Sensor:    	This is a Sample OpMode that shows how to use a specific sensor.
             It is not intended to drive a functioning robot, it is simply showing the minimal code